Skip to content

 💡 Simple Explanation: Plays animation clips on objects.
 Supports crossfade transitions.

-⚙️ Technical Description: UpdaterNode that plays animation clips on OverMoxAnimator components with ports for object, animation name, speed, exit_time, and norm_time, supporting crossfade with AnimationTransition.
+⚙️ Technical Description: UpdaterNode that plays animation clips on OverMoxAnimator components with ports for object, animation name, speed, loop mode, weight, additive layering, and fade-in, firing Started, Completed, Stopped, and Looped triggers alongside Normalized Time and Phase outputs, and supporting crossfade with AnimationTransition.

 PlayAnimation